sh3ngsh3ng/Project-02-V2/README.md

 Images:
 - Since the application is going for a minimalistic design, not a lot of images were used.
-- The landing page uses a "study area" picture to depict convey the purpose of the website.
+- The landing page uses a "study area" picture to convey the purpose of the website.
 - A repeating background image is used for the other interface.
 This repeating image is chosen to give a "texture" to the application.
 A non-jarring image was used to fit the minimalistic and clean design.

 Fonts: